VIDEO: Woman Seen Slapping King Soopers Employee Over Mask Dispute

 PARKER, Colo.
 (CBS4) – New surveillance video shows a woman slapping a King Soopers employee in Parker.
 Police say it happened on Feb.
 3 at around 6 p.m.

-The store is on Cottonwood Drive and Parker Road.RELATED: Craps, Roulette, Poker: Some Black Hawk Casinos Reopen Table Games
+The store is on Cottonwood Drive and Parker Road.RELATED: Fort Morgan Moves To Protect Water Supply With Cybersecurity System

-Investigators say the suspect, a woman with light-colored hair, refused to wear a mask even after being asked to several times by the employee.RELATED: 95-Year-Old Murder Suspect Okey Payne Appears In Court In Wheelchair
+Investigators say the suspect, a woman with light-colored hair, refused to wear a mask even after being asked to several times by the employee.RELATED: Drug Ring Busted: 77,000 Fentanyl Pills, 250 Pounds Of Meth, 60 Pounds Of Cocaine Seized

 The employee follows the suspect down an aisle, and the suspect turns around and slaps the employee.
-The suspect then ran away from the store, police say.MORE: COVID-19 Vaccines Could Be Tweaked Like Lego Set
+The suspect then ran away from the store, police say.MORE: 2nd Person Arrested in Beating Death of 18-Year-Old Danielle Hopton

 If you know more about the suspect, you’re asked to email btberry@parkeronline.org.